Cheering the Team

 In this context, the NJ Team refers to the decision-makers, stakeholders and advocates who have an interest in awarding and obligating funding for Safe Routes to School, Complete Streets and bicycle and pedestrian and projects.
-As part of the Safe Routes to School National Partnership’s State Network Project, an Award/Obligation Action Team was formed to encourage the New Jersey Department of Transportation (NJDOT) and Metropolitan Planning Organizations (MPOs) to fully staff, fund and implement bicycle and pedestrian projects in NJ.
-The team includes the National Partnership, NJ Bike and Walk Coalition, Bicycle Coalition of Greater Philadelphia, Tri-State Transportation Campaign, New Jersey Future, AARP, Project for Public Spaces, as well as representatives from Alan M. Voorhees Transportation Center, NJ Department of Health, NJDOT, and the three NJ MPOs.
+As part of the Safe Routes Partnership’s State Network Project, an Award/Obligation Action Team was formed to encourage the New Jersey Department of Transportation (NJDOT) and Metropolitan Planning Organizations (MPOs) to fully staff, fund and implement bicycle and pedestrian projects in NJ.
+The team includes the Safe Routes Partnership, NJ Bike and Walk Coalition, Bicycle Coalition of Greater Philadelphia, Tri-State Transportation Campaign, New Jersey Future, AARP, Project for Public Spaces, as well as representatives from Alan M. Voorhees Transportation Center, NJ Department of Health, NJDOT, and the three NJ MPOs.

 Calling the Play